-The purpose of an appeal is to contest the verdict of a previous court on legal or procedural grounds.
-Speak with an Omaha attorney to learn how an appeal might be useful after your federal conviction.
+The purpose of an appeal is to contest the verdict of the trial court on legal or procedural grounds.
+Not every federal criminal conviction is appropriate for an appeal since there are only a few situations that support a criminal appeal.
+Speak with an Omaha criminal defense attorney to learn if you may be eligible to bring an appeal after your federal conviction.

 Grounds for Appealing a Federal Criminal Case in Omaha